mikeasilva/handbook-diff/markdown/27-temple-ordinances-for-the-living.md

 When going to a temple, members should wear the type of clothing they typically wear to sacrament meeting.
 They should avoid wearing clothing that is casual or that does not cover the temple garment.
 They should also avoid wearing clothing that is overly formal, like tuxedos.
 This instruction is best taught by parents, ministering brothers and sisters, and ward and stake leaders as members prepare to worship in the temple.

-See [27.3.2.6](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number31-p91#title_number31) for information about clothing to wear to a temple marriage or sealing.
+See [27.3.2.6](/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng&id=title_number31-p91#title_number31) for information about clothing to wear to a temple sealing.

 See [38.5](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number229-p2466#title_number229) for information about: